SynPlay: Large-Scale Synthetic Human Data with Real-World Diversity for Aerial-View Perception: SynPlay Dataset

 Accordingly, we design our dataset with a focus on two key aspects that naturally diversifies the human appearances captured in the scenes: i) expanding the motion set with increased reality, and ii) capturing each scene from a diverse set of camera viewpoints.

-{\bf Diverse yet realistic human motions.} We use \emph{rule-guided motion design} in our SynPlay dataset, borrowing ``rules'' from six traditional Korean games, also featured in the Netflix series ``Squid Game''~\cite{SquidGameNetflix2021}\footnote{Our game scenarios are designed based on the traditional game rules, without taking any specific situations from the show.}.
+{\bf Diverse yet realistic human motions.} We use \emph{rule-guided motion design} in our SynPlay dataset, borrowing ``rules'' from six traditional Korean games, also featured in the Netflix series ``Squid Game''~\citep{SquidGameNetflix2021}\footnote{Our game scenarios are designed based on the traditional game rules, without taking any specific situations from the show.}.
 This approach offers coarser motion guidance for the virtual players, facilitating the generation of a wide spectrum of natural motions, even including the ones that defy detailed description.

-Our rule-guided motion design is effectively baked into the overall sequence-generating design pipeline, as shown in Figure~\ref{fig:two-stage_motion_design}, that consists of the \textit{scenario design} followed by the \textit{incorporation of real-world motions}.
+Our rule-guided motion design is effectively baked into the overall sequence generation pipeline, as shown in Figure~\ref{fig:two-stage_motion_design}, that consists of the \textit{scenario design} followed by the \textit{incorporation of real-world motions}.
 The scenario design involves the setup of all the knobs that control the appearance, players (winners and losers), game dynamics (\textit{e.g.}, how/when each game ends), and the human motion evolutions for each specific scenario.
-All the items within each scenario that do not have to be hard-coded (\textit{e.g.}, game rules) are selected randomly when designing each scenario.
+In each scenario, all items that don’t need to be hard-coded (such as game rules) are selected randomly during scenario design.
 The motion evolution of each virtual player in a specific game is governed by a graph structure where all possible elementary motions and their potential transitions are represented as nodes and directed edges, respectively.
 Each node is tied with a pool of motions that fall under the same elementary motion state (\textit{e.g.}, move, sit).
-As the game progresses, a virtual player evolves its motion following the directed edges and stays there according to the `motion timing', also defined in the scenario design.
-At each state, the virtual human randomly chooses to exhibit one of the motions in the corresponding pool.
-Note that, while a uniquely designed scenario is used for a unique sequence, the same motion evolution graph is used for all the sequences captured under the same game rule.
+As the game progresses, a virtual player evolves its motion following the directed edges and stays at a node according to the `motion timing', also defined in the scenario design.
+In each state, the virtual human randomly chooses to exhibit one of the motions in the corresponding pool.
+It is noteworthy to mention that, while our motion evolution graphs are rule-guided, they are compositional and parameterized.
+This yields a combinatorial space, effectively generating unbounded variants rather than a fixed library.